wendylabsinc/wendy-vscode/README.md

 ## Debugging Your Applications

+### Swift Applications
 1. Make sure you've configured your Swift SDK path via the settings
 2. Select your target device in the Devices panel
-3. Open the Debug panel and select "Debug Wendy Application"
+3. Open the Debug panel and select "Debug [Target] on WendyOS"
 4. Start debugging to deploy and connect to your application

+### Python Applications
+1. Install debugpy in your Python application: `pip install debugpy`
+2. Add debugpy server code to your application entry point
+3. Deploy your application to WendyOS
+4. Select your target device in the Devices panel
+5. Open the Debug panel and select "Debug Python on WendyOS"
+6. Start debugging to connect to your running Python application

+For detailed Python debugging setup instructions, see [Python Debugging Guide](docs/python-debugging.md).

 ## Known Issues